+The EU could face up to five million refugees in the fastest-growing refugee crisis since World War ll.
 On February 24th 2022, Russia orchestrated a full-scale military invasion of Ukraine.
 The invasion came following months of military build-up on the border.
 The UN Refugee Agency (UNHCR) estimates that more than 1.7 million refugees have fled their homes in the first 11 days of the conflict.
 The United Nations have declared this the “fastest-growing refugee crisis since World War ll”.

-The invasion has been coined as one of the “most serious global peace and security crises in recent years”.
+Moreover, the invasion has been coined as one of the “most serious global peace and security crises in recent years”.
 Refugees have crossed into neighbouring countries such as Poland, Hungary, Slovakia, Romania, and Moldova.
 The EU should expect up to 5 million refugees to flee Ukraine if the bombing continues.

 Main Events So Far

 UNHRC Establishes an Independent International Commission of Inquiry into Russia

 On March 4th, the UN Human Rights Council (UNHRC) voted to establish an independent investigative commission.
 Therefore, the inquiry examined Russia’s alleged human rights violations in Ukraine.